 • For analytics, market research, and business development, including to operate and improve our websites, associated applications, and associated social media platforms.

-• For advertising and marketing, including to send you promotional information about our services, and information about third parties that we consider may be of interest to you.
+• For advertising and marketing, including to send you promotional information about our services, job opportunities and information about third parties that we consider may be of interest to you.

 • For internal record keeping and administrative purposes.